 To add an image overlay, drag your image into the uploader, then check Use Thumbnail.

-To remove the thumbnail image, click Remove below the thumbnail.
+To remove the thumbnail image, click the trash can icon below the thumbnail.

 Add titles and descriptions

 Titles and descriptions add context to your content.
 Titles become alt text, which helps search engines understand what your images are, potentially improving SEO.

 To add or adjust titles and descriptions, hover over an image or video in the Gallery Page panel and click the to open the editor.
 Add a title and description in the respective boxes.
 Image titles must be 200 characters or fewer.

 Tip: How you style your captions and how they display depends on your template.